 The loans can be in the form of term loans, overdrafts, invoice finance or asset finance.

-You are eligible for the scheme if your business:
+You are eligible for the scheme if your business meets all of these criteria:

-- is UK based; and - has turnover of no more than £45 million per year; and - meets the other British Business Bank eligibility criteria.
+- is UK based

+- has turnover of up to £45 million per year

+- has been adversely affected by the coronavirus pandemic

-The borrower remains fully liable for the debt, but there will be no personal guarantees as security for lending below £250,000.
-Personal guarantees may still be required, at a lender's discretion, for facilities above £250,000, but they exclude the Principal Private Residence.
+The borrower remains fully liable for the debt, but there will be no personal guarantees required as security for loans of up to £250,000.
+Personal guarantees may still be required, at a lender's discretion, for facilities above £250,000, but they exclude charges on the owner's main home.
 Recoveries under these guarantees are capped at a maximum of 20% of the outstanding balance of the CBILS facility, after the proceeds of business assets have been applied